 Regular monthly donations continued to grow and provided a stable income to the organisation.
 The healthy growth of regular monthly donors has helped MSF to stay proactive in response to disasters and emergencies.
 Therefore, recruitment and retention of regular monthly donors are the key priorities of the MSF HK, and thus require significant investment.
-Main activities can be summarized as the raising of funds and awareness from the mass market via face-to-face fundraising and telephone fundraising, Direct Response Television Advertising, mailed appeals, and online campaigns.
+Concerted strategies and activities were deployed for awareness and raising funds from the mass market via face-to-face fundraising, direct response television advertising, direct mail appeals, and fundraising campaigns through online and offline platforms.